zkavtaskin/RTAL/THEORY.md

 (Figure 4)

 Raw data is automatically classified if "cause and effect" is detected (more explanation is required).
 Intelligent actor performs X work to either confirm Y classification or to create a new Y' classification and converge towards it.
 To achieve Y' classification actor will need to interact with the environment.

+> Actor's goal is to continuously detect and revise inference.

 ## Links:
 * [Slime Mould Algorithm](https://en.wikiversity.org/wiki/Slime_Mould_Algorithm#:~:text=Slime%20mould%20algorithm%20(SMA)%20is,propagation%20wave%20of%20slime%20mould.)